patrik-drean/MemorizeNumberGenerator/README.md

 ## Project Details
 See NumberMemorizeHelp -> Controllers -> HomeController.cs for details on the logic of the generator.

-For direct details on how the Mnemonic Major System works, see http://memoryduck.com/home/what_is_the_mnemonic_major_system.
+For details on how the Mnemonic Major System works, see http://memoryduck.com/home/what_is_the_mnemonic_major_system.

 Kevin Horsley was more than generous in providing input during the project.